ClientEarth Privacy Notice

 This Privacy Notice sets out how your personal data will be processed by us, the data controller, ClientEarth, 34 Drayton Park.
 London, N5 1PB.
 It explains your statutory rights and how we collect and use your personal data.
 It describes the processing activities that are carried out by us, the purposes for which these activities are performed and the legal bases that we rely upon to justify these processing activities.

-ClientEarth has a number of offices around the world, some of which are separate legal entities (for example, ClientEarth US).
-Their use of personal data is also subject to this policy.
+ClientEarth has a number of offices around the world, some of which are separate legal entities.
+Their use of personal data is also subject to this policy, excepting ClientEarth US and ClientEarth Poland who have their own website Privacy Policies.

 We collect basic personal information from visitors to this website through the use of online forms and when you email us.
-We may also process your personal data you provide directly to us or which we receive from our trusted partners in the charity sector.
+We may also process your personal data you provide directly to us or which we receive from our trusted partners.

 1. What we use your personal data for and why